-A Couple That Allegedly Forced Their Children To Live In A Box Say It's About Being Poor, Not Abusive
+Parents Who Allegedly Forced Their Kids To Live In A Box Say It's About Being Poor, Not Abusive

 Klear wrote that the couple had intended to build a proper home, but "as time went by, they had used all the money they had for living expenses.
 And here is where we stand 4 years later.
 The kids always came first."

 Authorities initially said the children — ages 11, 13, and 14 — were forced to live in the plywood box for four years.
-But later said the children had spent three years in a gutted trailer, and one year in the box, which according to the sheriff's department was about 20 feet long, 4 feet high, and 10 feet wide.
+But later they said the children had spent three years in a gutted trailer, and one year in the box, which according to the sheriff's department was about 20 feet long, 4 feet high, and 10 feet wide.
 The children, however, had no obvious injuries and were not malnourished, officials said.

 The property, authorities said, was filthy, with holes full of feces and trash, and 30 to 40 roaming cats.
 It had no running water or electricity, which one neighbor said was common for the area.